The Ultimate Glossary of Project Management Terms

 Scope

 This refers to the sum total of all tasks, requirements or features in a project.
 New requests or features or tasks added after a project has been planned are commonly referred to as “out of scope.”
-Project and product managers have to actively manage scope on projects to make sure projects meet targeted goals and deadlines.
+Project and product managers have to actively manage the scope of projects to make sure projects meet targeted goals and deadlines.

 Scope creep

 This refers to an uncontrolled change in a project’s scope.
+See our article about managing scope creep.

 Scrum

-Learn more about Scrum in this video by Scrum Master, Devin Deen.
+Learn more about scrum in this video by Scrum Master, Devin Deen.

 Six Sigma